 How Pam came to be a People Booster...

-After a few years as a trainer in the public sector I adventured into global sales training.
-That's how I came to be in China, with 12 Chinese business men in a hot minibus on the way back to the hotel.
-I'd spent all week teaching them how to sell more multi-million dollar engineering deals.
+After a few years as a trainer in the public sector I 'adventured' into global sales training.
+That's how I came to be in China, with 12 Chinese business men in a hot minibus on the way back to the hotel at the end of a week spent training them how to sell more multi-million dollar engineering deals.

-I wanted to focus on was how people felt, thought and behaved; to teach them how to be less stressed, more confident.
-Help them feel good, even on a bad day.
+I wanted to focus on how people felt, thought and behaved; to teach them how to be less stressed and more confident.
+To help people not just work better but to feel good, even on a bad day.

 I've now been standing up talking to people for a living for over 25 years and been running my own business since 1999.

 In 2015 I became a Fellow of the Professional Speaking Association and in the same year won the EUOSHA award for Healthy Workplaces by helping Nottingham City Homes to address stress in the workplace.
-I regularly talk on BBC radio and local TV.